-- 1. Launch your web browser. - 2.
-Enter your printer's IP address in the browser's Address field (http://xxx.xxx.xxx). - 3.
+- 1. Launch your Web browser. - 2.
+Type your printer's IP address in the browser Address field.
+For details, see Finding the Printer's IP Address on page 14. - 3.
 Click the Properties tab. - 4.
-Click the Protocols folder on the left navigation panel. - 5.
+On the left navigation pane, expand the Protocols folder. - 5.
 Select TCP/IP. - 6.
-If prompted, enter your Admin or Key User name and password. - 7.
-Follow the instructions on the page.
-For more information, including a description of the fields, click the Help button in CentreWare IS to view the online help. - 8.
+If prompted, type your Admin or Key User name and password. - 7.
+At the top of the Properties tab, click DNS/WINS. - 8.
+On the DNS/WINS Settings page, you can modify the DNS/WINS settings.
+Follow the instructions on the page. - 9.
 Click the Save Changes button.

+For more information, including a description of the fields, click the Help button at the top of the CentreWare IS page to view the CentreWare IS Online Help.